Ian Ogilvy: Writing career

 Ogilvy is also a playwright and novelist, currently working on a series of children's books: Measle and the Wrathmonk, Measle and the Dragodon, Measle and the Mallockee, Measle and the Slitherghoul, and Measle and the Doompit.
 The books have been translated into at least 15 languages.

 He has written and published two novels – Loose Chippings and The Polkerton Giant – and two plays: A Slight Hangover and Swap!, which ran in Poland in its third successful year.
 His memoir, Once a Saint, was published by Little Brown/Constable, in May 2016.

 His book of film reviews, Withering Slights, based on his Facebook page, was published by Spiteful Puppet in 2020.

 Personal life

 Ogilvy was married to Diane Hart from 1968 to 1983; they had one child.
-He married Kathryn Holcomb in 1992, and later became a naturalised United States citizen.
+He married Kathryn Holcomb in 1992.